DeKalb County School District

 The District serves nearly 102,000 students, 140 schools and centers, and 15,500 employees, including 6,600 teachers.
 Students and parents speak over 140 languages and represent over 180 nations.
 With a laser focus, DCSD is a leader in STEM curriculum with 10 certified schools and programs in more than 90 schools.
 School choice options are available in nearly 50 schools to include theme, magnet, IB, charter, and Montessori options.

-The vision of DeKalb County School District is to inspire our community of learners to achieve educational excellence.
+Vision: to inspire our community of learners to achieve educational excellence.

-Our mission is to ensure student success, leading to higher education, work, and lifelong learning.
+Mission: to ensure student success, leading to higher education, work, and lifelong learning.

-Inspire.
+Motto: Inspire.
 Achieve.
 Excel.

 Focusing on teaching and learning, we commit to: